lingxusb/megaDNA/README.md

 Generative pre-trained transformers (GPTs) have revolutionized the field of natural language processing.
 Inspired by this success, we develop a long-context generative model for genomes.
 Our multiscale transformer model was pre-trained on unannotated bacteriophage genome with byte-level tokenization.
 It generates de novo sequences up to 96K with functional genomic structure, including regulatory elements and novel proteins with phage-related functions.

 ### Trained model
-The trained model is availale at:
+The trained 145M model is availale at [google drive](https://drive.google.com/file/d/1OoWq_GnOuMNOIprUfhlAQT1zJjcp4KUf/view?usp=drive_link)

 ### Reference
 - [MEGABYTE: Predicting Million-byte Sequences with Multiscale Transformers](https://arxiv.org/abs/2305.07185)